MPSVIRAJ/Wound-Border-Characterization/README.md

 python run_pipeline.py predict
 ```

+### Expected Results:
+* Console output showing feature extraction progress for your new images
+* Generated feature file: 'outputs/1_comprehensive_features.csv' (overwrite exsisting file with new feature set extracted from your new images)
+* Console output showing prediction results for each wound

 ### **Use Case 2: Evaluating the Original Machine Learning Results**
 If you wish to verify and reproduce the original clustering and model training process, you can run the following stages directly.
 These commands use the included feature file.